 With AWS DeepRacer console services, there are no upfront charges and you will only pay for the AWS services you use.
 You will be billed separately by each of the AWS services used to provide the AWS DeepRacer console services such as creating and training your models, storing your models and logs, and evaluating them.
 You will see the bill for each service on your monthly billing statement.
 Where you receive service credits as part of the AWS DeepRacer free tier, you will see a credit on your billing statement, notifying you this was from AWS DeepRacer.
 You will not be charged when you submit a model to take part in any AWS DeepRacer League virtual event.

 You can access the simulator from the US East (N. Virginia) region in the AWS console.

-You can get started with AWS DeepRacer console service for free.
-Upon first use of AWS DeepRacer simulation in the AWS console, new customers will get 10 hours of Amazon SageMaker training, and 60 Simulation Unit (or SU) hours for Amazon RoboMaker in the form of service credits.
-The service credits are applied at month end and are available for 30 days.
-A typical AWS DeepRacer simulation uses up to 6 SUs per hour, thus the free-tier will allow you to run up-to 10 hours for free when running a typical AWS DeepRacer simulation.
+You can get started with AWS DeepRacer console service to create your first model, train it (for up to six hours), evaluate it, and submit it to the AWS DeepRacer League for free.
+Upon first use of AWS DeepRacer simulation in the AWS console, new customers will get 10 hours of Amazon SageMaker training, and 60 Simulation Unit (or SU) hours for Amazon RoboMaker in the form of $30 service credits.
+The service credits are applied at the end of the month and are available for 30 days.
+A typical AWS DeepRacer simulation uses 6 to 9 Simulation Units per hour, thus the free-tier will allow you to run between 6 and 10 hours for free when running a typical AWS DeepRacer simulation.